dwyl/phoenix-todo-list-tutorial/README.md

 This example/tutorial is targeted at anyone who is learning to Elixir/Phoenix.
+No prior experience with Phoenix is assumed/expected.
 We have included _all_ the steps required to build the app.
 If you get stuck on any step,
 please open an
 [issue](https://github.com/dwyl/phoenix-todo-list-tutorial/issues)
-on GitHub where we can help you get unstuck!
+on GitHub where we are happy to help  you get unstuck!

 <br />